 The GED exam includes four independent subtests or modules that can be taken one at a time.
 The four modules cover the following academic subject fields:

 - Math (Mathematical Reasoning) – This module takes 120 minutes and includes two sections on one section, the use of the on-screen available TI-30 XS calculator is allowed.

 - Reasoning through Language Arts (RLA) – This module combines reading and writing and takes 155 minutes to complete (including a 10-minute break).

-- Social Studies – This subtest takes 70 minutes and the questions include drag-and-drop, multiple-choice, fill-in-the-blank- hot spot, short answers, and extended response (essay).
+- Social Studies – This subtest takes 70 minutes, and the questions include draggable, multiple-choice, fill-in-the-blank- hot spot, short answers, and extended response (essay).

 - Science – You are given 90 minutes to complete the GED Science subtest.